deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Cardinality
 -----------

-Relationships are characterized by their cardinality.
-The notation for cardinality adopted by OMT-G is the same used by UML.
+Relationships are characterized by their cardinality_.
+The notation for cardinality_ adopted by OMT-G is the same used by UML_.

 .. image:: ./omtg/cardinality.png
   :class: inline